Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 1. Click **Next**, add the appropriate Kubernetes versions, and click **OK**.

-## Create a custom attribute for the managed system name
+## Create a custom attribute for the cloud account name

-To store the name of the Kubernetes managed system, create another custom attribute.
+To store the name of the Kubernetes cloud account, create another custom attribute.

 1. In Commander, go to **Configuration > Custom Attributes**.
 1. Click **Add**.